vdods/lvd/README.md

 ## To-dos

+-   Verify that OstreamDelegate is actually zero-overhead by looking at `test_OstreamDelegate.s`.
 -   Separate util.hpp out into different files, and maybe leave out some of it (e.g. emit_* and remainder)
+-   Figure out how to generate a timestamp and dirhash to append to the `.deb` package version so that intermediate changes between versioned releases can be distinguished.